gauripowale/dcos-website/src/releases/1.9.1/notes.md

 - DCOS-14433 - The [Universal container runtime](/docs/1.9/deploying-services/containerizers/) does not support Azure cloud with Ubuntu.
 - Marathon-7133 - Marathon application history is lost after Marathon restart.

-# <a name="fixed-issues"></a>Issues Fixed since 1.9.0

-- DCOS_OSS-876 - Unable to designate a resource as "scarce" (e.g., GPUs and any other type of resource).
-For more information, see the [configuration documentation](/docs/1.9/installing/custom/configuration/configuration-parameters/).

 # <a name="fixed-issues"></a>Issues Fixed since 1.8

 - CORE-735 - Large node count leads to failed overlay config and failed replog recovery.